bdcaf/cookiecutter-r-data-analysis/README.md

 [vignetteEngineMake](https://github.com/bdcaf/vignetteEngineMake) to
 bring make based vignettes to R packages.

-2018-07-17  I am currently considering integrating this with [vignetteEngineMake](https://github.com/bdcaf/vignetteEngineMake).
+*2018-07-17*  I am currently considering integrating this with [vignetteEngineMake](https://github.com/bdcaf/vignetteEngineMake).
-The idea is to use `devtools` to create the package - however I find for larger vignettes a make bases workflow more helpful.
+The idea is to use `devtools` to create the package - however I find for larger vignettes a make based workflow more helpful.
+In particular I am thinking about scripts that download huge datasets from servers - it is not suggested to pack those into R packages - however I need to work on code that needs datasets going into gigabytes to reasonable show it's performance.

 Requirements
 ------------